 Using Gray code for rotary encoders

-Did you look at the picture and thought for yourself that gray code is same binary code.
-Well no… main problem with binary system that using binary code in tracks there are many positions where several tracks change state at same time.
-This may result in error.
-Actually in gray code only one track can change at same time during rotation.
-So then if error occur, the resulting erro will be only one bit.
+Did you look at the picture and thought for yourself that gray code is the same binary code.
+Well, no… the main problem with binary systems was using binary code in tracks; there are many positions where several tracks change state simultaneously.
+This may result in an error.
+Actually, in gray code, only one track can change at the same time during rotation.
+So then, if an error occurs, the resulting error will be only one bit.
 Gray code is easy to convert to binary this task can be done by any microcontroller using a lookup table:

-Also you can convert Gray code to binary analytically.
+Also, you can convert Gray code to binary analytically.
 To convert from binary to Gray, start at the MSB and compare it to 0.
 If MSB is equal to0, then write 0 as the MSB for the Gray coded number, otherwise write 1.
-Next compare the next MSB and compare it to the MSB.
-If they are equal write a 0 in the position for the Gray coded number, otherwise, 1.
+Next, compare the next MSB and compare it to the MSB.
+If they are equal, write a 0 in the Gray coded number; otherwise, 1.
 Then compare each bit in the binary number to the bit just to the left of it and write 0 for a true comparison and 1 for a false.
 This procedure continues until the LSB is compared with the second bit.

-The image bellow shows a 5-bit rotation encoder, using a Gray-code pattern and an optical sensor.
+The image below shows a 5-bit rotation encoder, using a Gray-code pattern and an optical sensor.

 > using a Gray-code pattern